Handlers and Filters

 onEventXXX

-: execute on all the specific event occurrences.
-Similar to the above handler, the first argument is the event data structure, e.g.coin.WithdrawEventInstance
+: executes on all the specific event occurrences.
+Similar to the above handler, the first argument is the event data structure, e.g.,coin.WithdrawEventInstance

 .
 The second argument is also theAptosContext

 .
-Notice the transaction object in event handler's context will not hold full transaction info.
+Note that the transaction object in event handler's context will not hold full transaction info.
 The event list and the entry function payload will be ignored.
 If you need those, then consider the function handler. -

 SouffleChefCampaign.bind({ startVersion: 6604913 }) .onEventBurnEnjoyEvent((evt, ctx) => { ctx.meter.Counter('burned').add(1) })type

-Aptos filters are still developing in progress.
-Welcome to submit your feedback through our telegram group.
+Aptos filters are still in development.
+We welcome your feedback through our telegram group.